loredanacirstea/wasmx-docs/docs/architecture/provable_email_forwarding.md

 * can verify original email authenticity
 * provable intermediary chain
 * maintain compatibility with current email verification checks, so emails are not marked as invalid or spam
-* can work even without MTA support (custom headers are produced by MUAs, with user-controlled keys and blockchain published public keys) - decentralization of protocol, users can choose individually
+* can work even without MTA support (custom headers are produced by MUAs, with user-controlled keys and blockchain-published public keys) - decentralization of protocol, users can choose individually
 * historical email verification for `DKIM`, `ARC` and `PROVABLE` headers
-* maintains integrity of context/thread by including the `References` of previous emails.
+* maintains the integrity of context/thread by including the `References` of previous emails.

 **CONs:**
 TBD